Jasminocereus: Varieties

-Jasminocereus thouarsii var. delicatus (E.Y.Dawson) E.F.Anderson & Walk. has flowers that are not waxy and reddish purple fruits.
-It is found on Santa Cruz and Santiago, and is said to be the species most likely to be seen by visitors to the Galápagos.

-Jasminocereus thouarsii var. sclerocarpus (Schum.)
-E.F.Anderson & Walk. has waxy flowers and green fruits, and the largest number of spines per areole.
-It occurs only on Fernandina and Isabela.

 Following David Hunt et al. in 2006, the IUCN Red List does not recognize any varieties.

 Taxonomy

 The nomenclature of the genus and species is somewhat tangled.
 In 1899, Frédéric Weber described two species, Cereus thouarsii and Cereus galapagensis.
 His descriptions are brief and refer in part to information received from others; he also notes that neither the flowers nor the fruit of Cereus galapagensis were known.
 The specific epithet thouarsii refers to Abel Aubert du Petit-Thouars, who found both species some 30 years earlier when his ship visited the Galápagos.
 In 1920, Nathaniel Lord Britton and Joseph Nelson Rose erected the genus Brachycereus, synonymizing both Weber's Cereus thouarsii and another cactus from the Galápagos, Cereus nesioticus, under the name Brachycereus thouarsii.
 They placed Weber's Cereus galapagensis in a separate new genus, Jasminocereus, as Jasminocereus galapagensis.
 In 1935, Curt Backeberg realized that only Cereus nesioticus was the Brachycereus of Britton and Rose, and later placed Weber's Cereus thouarsii in Jasminocereus.
 In 1971, Anderson and Walkington carried out fieldwork and studied herbarium material, and decided that Weber's two species were actually the juvenile and mature forms of the same species.
 The earliest epithet for the species is thouarsii.

 Additional species of Jasminocereus have been described, but they are now regarded as part of a single species, which may be divided into three varieties.
 J. sclerocarpus is then a synonym of J. thouarsii var. sclerocarpus and J. howellii of J. thouarsii var. delicatus.
 Other sources do not recognize distinct varieties.